zachkurfirst/Project-1-Browser-Based-Game/README.md

 Below is an example of the computer selecting bagel (notice the yellow circle!)
 Do you have what it takes to set a high score?
 ![gameboard with yellow selected for choice: 'bagel'](docs/images/gameboard-with-active-state.png)

+Make a mistake, forget the sequence, or just got distracted?
+Don't worry, you can try again!
 ![game over and try again prompt](docs/images/game-over-and-try-again.png)

 ## Technologies Used